Tritlo/tritlo.github.io/_posts/2022-04-26-better-hpc-traces.md

 ### Future work

-There's some cleaning up to be done, as well as making the HPC libraries play nicely with the new data-structure.
+The proof-of-concept works, but there's some cleaning up to be done.
+I need to make the HPC libraries play nicely with the new data-structure, and there's also some potential issues with multi-threading (but I think that holds for HPC as well).
 If you want to play around with it, have a look at the [branch on GitHub](https://github.com/Tritlo/ghc/tree/extended-ticks).
 Enjoy!